NagarjunNagesh/bus-company/README.md

 > Prerequisite to use swagger commands below https://goswagger.io/install.html

-The code is generated on top of the go-swagger command.
-The go-swagger generates the cmd, models and restapi folders.
-However the **restapi/configure_bus_company.go** is the only go file which is modified.
+The code is written on top of auto generated code `go-swagger`.
+The `go-swagger` generates the cmd, models and restapi folders.
+However the **restapi/configure_bus_company.go** is the only go file which is **safe to be modified** without the fear of being overwritten.

 Inorder to modify the model or API endpoints, we should just modify the **swagger.yaml** file and run the following commands.